weygoldt/weygoldt.github.io/content/posts/label_studio_yolo/_index.md

 - `--output`: The path to the output file, i.e. `/home/user/data/dataset/output.json`.
 To make life easier, just put it into the dataset root directory.

 - `--image-root-url`: Now this is the tricky one: The root URL is now a **relative** path.
 Don't ask me why, but it needs to be relative to the **parent** of the root URL exported as our **environment variable** (as you will see later).
 And to make life even harder, it needs to be prefixed with `/data/local-files/?d=`.
-So in our case, the root URL would be `/data/local-files/?d=dataset/images`. label studio will serve the images from the root URL and the images are located in the `images` folder of the dataset.
+So in our case, the root URL would be `/data/local-files/?d=dataset/images`.
+Label studio will serve the images from the root URL and the images are located in the `images` folder of the dataset.

 - `--image-ext`: The file extension of the images.
 In our case, that would be `.png`.